soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 - contains the required and/or advised metadata elements of SWR
 - contains the required elements endorsed by the adopted metadata standard itself

-Completeness accorging to SWR and completeness according to adopted model result in quality indicators of a resource description.
+Completeness according to SWR and completeness according to the adopted model results in quality indicators of a resource description.

 ### Methodology